fpalomo/king-kata-di/Readme.md

 The security key is a hybrid encryption algorithm ( GPG , http://en.wikipedia.org/wiki/GNU_Privacy_Guard ) .
 However,
 this version has still not been released .
 It is an improvement to add for those who finish the exercise earlier. this PSE version.

+In order to limit the systems that we need to audit to obtain our PCI Compliance certification ( http://www.pcicomplianceguide.org/ )
+We have designed a system that allows our apps to generate the orders, and have their users connecting directly to our servers.
+In case the app uses it, we need to have an Instant Payment Notification ( IPN ) end point.
+If the request includes this ipn, we should connect to it and send the next parameters in a POST request:

+- order_id : The same coming in the request
+- transaction_id : PSP Gateway internal transaction id
+- success : [0-1]
+- error_message : In case of success 0

+If the request includes IPN endpoint, we should ensure we can connect to it before executing the payment.

 ---